SmileiPIC/tutorials/advanced_vtk.rst

   * export the macro-particles' coordinates in the ``TrackParticles`` results to VTK
   * visualize a Volume Rendering of ``Fields`` with ``Paraview``
   * visualize the tracked macro-particles as points with ``Paraview``
+  * perform the same operations for a simulation in ``"AMcylindrical"`` geometry.

-The simulation used for this tutorial is relatively heavy so make sure to submit the job on 40 cores at least to run in a few minutes.
+The simulations used for this tutorial is relatively heavy so make sure to submit the job on 40 cores at least to run in a few minutes.
 This tutorial needs an installation of the ``vtk`` Python library to export the data with ``happi``.
+The export in 3D of data obtained in ``"AMcylindrical"`` geometry also requires the installation of the ``scipy`` Python library.

 **Disclaimer** This tutorial is not physically relevant.
-Proper simulation of this kind must be done with better resolution in all directions, just to start.
+Proper simulations of this kind must be done with better resolution in all directions, just to start.
-This would give more accurate results, but it would make the simulation even more demanding.
+This would give more accurate results, but it would make the simulations even more demanding.

 **Warning** To avoid wasting computing resources it is highly recommended to start small when learning how to visualize results in 3D.
-Apart from the simulation generating the accurate 3D data, the export and visualization of large amounts of data requires resources and computing time.
-For these reasons, if you are learning how to visualize VTK files we recommend to start with relatively small benchmarks like the one in this tutorial in order to learn the export/visualization tricks and to familiarize with the data you may need for your future cases of interest.
+Apart from the simulation generating the physically accurate data, the export and visualization of large amounts of data requires resources and computing time.
+For these reasons, if you are learning how to visualize VTK files we recommend to start with relatively small benchmarks like the ones in this tutorial in order to learn the export/visualization tricks and to familiarize with the data you may need for your future cases of interest.
 Afterwards, you can improve the quality of your simulation results with better resolution, more macro-particles, more frequent output, etc. and apply the same